The time to buy is when there’s blood in the streets

 Inventory is an investment, much like a stock portfolio.
 Within the portfolio, individual stocks will rise and fall in value.
 At the end of the year, it is the performance of the portfolio as a whole that makes money or loses money.
 During the course of the year, individual stocks are evaluated as to their performance: Are they bringing a return on investment, or not?

-Nonperforming assets (slow-moving inventory items) should be replaced with assets that will bring a return on investment.
+Nonperforming assets (slow-moving items) should be replaced with assets that will bring a return on investment.
 At the end of the year, the performance of the inventory as a whole is a major factor in profitability.
-Consider the most common method of accounting for inventory from the IRS Schedule C.
+Consider the most common method of accounting from the IRS Schedule C.

-4. Few dealers understand the relationship between inventory turnover and profitability.
+4. Few dealers understand the relationship between turnover and profitability.
 Many antique dealers entered the business because it was a passionate hobby, but they know little about retailing.
 They know that if they pay “X” for an item and sell it for less than “X” that they are losing money.
-When inventory is considered as an organic whole and as an investment, dealers learn that quickly turning inventory increases their return on investment.
+When inventory is considered as an organic whole and as an investment, dealers learn that fast turnover increases their return on investment.

-For those who are new to the concept of inventory turnover, let’s review what inventory turnover is and how it impacts profitability.
-Inventory turnover reflects how often your inventory is sold and re-purchased (turned over) within an accounting period.
-The formula is Inventory Turnover = Cost Of Goods Sold / Average Dollar Value of Inventory On-hand.
-Turning inventory fast is good for cash flow and profits.
+For those who are new to the concept of turnover, let’s review what it is and how it impacts profitability.
+Inventory turnover reflects how often your goods are sold and re-purchased (turned over) within an accounting period.
+The formula is Turnover = Cost Of Goods Sold / Average Dollar Value of Inventory On-hand.
+Fast turnover is good for cash flow and profits.

 Here is an example: Let’s say your cost of goods sold for the year is $100,000 on sales of $200,000.
 The average value of your inventory is $50,000. $100,000/50,000 = 2.
 You turned your inventory twice for the year and made a gross profit of $50,000 on your $50,000 investment.

-Now, let’s say that you are holding on to some slow-moving inventory, and the average value of your inventory goes up to $75,000.
-So let’s figure the inventory turnover: $100,000/$75,000 = 1.3.
-You turned your inventory 1.3 times and made only $25,000 on your inventory investment.
+Now, let’s say that you are holding on to some slow-moving items, and the average value of your stock goes up to $75,000.
+So let’s figure the turnover: $100,000/$75,000 = 1.3.
+You turned your stock 1.3 times and made only $25,000 on your inventory investment.
 You made half as much money at the same sales level because your inventory was not turning as fast.